Irfan-alyy/MyBankClone/README.md

-"# SecureBankDemo"
+"#MyBankDemo"
 ## License
 This project is licensed under the [MIT License](./LICENSE).

 # SecureBankDemo

 ## Description
-SecureBankDemo is a comprehensive demo banking system built using HTML, CSS (Tailwind), and JavaScript.
+MyBankDemo is a comprehensive demo banking system built using HTML, CSS (Tailwind), and JavaScript.
 It includes various features such as multi-user login, password recovery, profile management, transaction handling, and more.

 ## Features
 - **Multi-User Login:** Users can register and log in individually.